How Trump’s latest tariffs could impact solar

 New tariffs will likely increase upfront costs

 Both new and higher tariffs mean the cost of installing solar is likely to rise in 2025.
-While some of Trump’s tariffs went into effect on the first day of the year, solar costs probably won’t rise immediately.
-If you plan on installing solar in 2025, Bushell recommends that homeowners begin gathering quotes as soon as possible, “since locking in contracts before tariffs have a significant impact on price and may save them money.”
+While some of Trump’s newest tariffs have already gone into effect, solar costs probably won’t rise immediately.
+If you plan on installing solar in 2025, Bushell recommends that homeowners begin gathering quotes as soon as possible, “since locking in contracts before tariffs have a significant impact on price may save them money.”

 Explore heat pumps, the latest in clean heating & cooling technology.